Getting StartedTutorialsPerformance & MetadataCreating a User-Friendly Video Player

 While this is the easiest method for enabling autoplay, it’s not the best.
 The autoplay attribute only tells the browser what the video should do, but it does not define or log any fallback behavior for a video element.

-This is not a problem most of the time since it will fallback to requiring input from a user to start plyaback.
-However, in cases such as a background video, you would instead want to define a fallback behavior that would not require any user input, such as showing a background image instead.
-To do this, you can use Javascript to initiate autoplay instead of the autoplay attribute.
+This is not a problem most of the time since it will fall back to requiring input from a user to start playback.
+However, in cases such as a background video, you would instead want to define a fallback behavior that would not require user input, such as showing a background image.
+You can use Javascript to initiate autoplay instead of the autoplay attribute.

 If Javascript is enabled, use the video.play() method to play the video instead of using a video attribute.